 Or for a more straightforward implementation, take a look at the Raspicast app on Google Play.

-4. Build a Total Smart TV With PiTV
+4. Build a Totally Smart TV With PiTV

-Requiring some additional applications, this project by Donald Derek is quite in-depth, and has been tested on models up to the Raspberry Pi 2.
+Requiring some additional applications, this project by Donald Derek has been tested on models up to the Raspberry Pi 2.
 Node.js and Socket.io are employed for server-side scripting and ensuring you have a working remote control.
 Meanwhile, the project also requires Chromium, omxplayer, and a YouTube downloader, among others.